 Little Colds Multi-Symptom Side Effects

-Generic Name: acetaminophen / dextromethorphan / phenylephrine
+Generic name: acetaminophen / dextromethorphan / phenylephrine

-Applies to acetaminophen / dextromethorphan / phenylephrine: capsules, tablets
+Applies to acetaminophen / dextromethorphan / phenylephrine: oral capsule, oral tablet.

 For Healthcare Professionals